-Image 10-16: IR control menu
+Image 10-19 Example of the IR control menu

-- To disable an IR sensor, select the slider and drag to the left. - A blue slider means an active IR sensor. - A gray slider means an inactive IR sensor. - Select APPLY and click OK to apply the changes.
+- 2. To disable an IR sensor, select the slider and drag to the left. - A blue slider means an active IR sensor. - A gray slider means an inactive IR sensor. - 3.
+Select APPLY and click OK to apply the changes.